To make your small boat cruising holiday as enjoyable as possible we highly recommend that you take note of these

-Berths: There are two cabins below decks for guests,: a double en-suite, a twin en-suite and two single berths with adjacent toilet and shower rooms.
+Berths: There are three cabins below decks for guests,: a double en-suite, a twin en-suite and two single berths with adjacent toilet and shower rooms.
 Seahorse: There are two single cabins, two twins and one double cabin with three quarter bed, all temperature controlled and with washbasin.
 All bedding and towels are provided.
 It is a good idea to bring a spare towel in case you wish to go for a swim.

 Health and medical services: Let us know of any special medical conditions e.g. allergies.
 If you need to keep any medication refrigerated, or have any medical devices that will need charging etc, let us know and we will check their availability and compatibility with the ship’s electrical system.
 The boat is never far from land, therefore there is no requirement for a doctor or nurse on board.
 Guests should ensure that, to their knowledge, they are fit to take a holiday during which immediate medical assistance may not be available.
 The skipper is a qualified First Aid Officer and there is a comprehensive First Aid kit on board.
 Guests should bring any medicines or pharmaceutical products they are likely to need during their time on board.
 If you suffer from seasickness don’t forget the Kwells just in case, and don't forget the sun cream!